Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: Simulation and Experimental Results

 \subsection{Simulations}

 Simulations were done for the system~\eqref{eq:full-system} with four reference trajectories that generate the paths shown in Figure~\ref{fig:ref-traj}.
 In the simulations, the integration time step was a fixed value of $5$ms for all the algorithms.
 The design parameters were chosen as $\gamma = 100$, $c_1 = 0.02$, $c_2 = 0.05$, $c_3 = 0.01$, $\sigma = 0.5$ and $\epsilon = 0.1$.
-The prediction time horizon for ETPC, $T$ was chosen as $1$ second.
+The prediction time horizon for ETPC, $T$ was chosen as $1$ second and polynomial degree was chosen as $3$.
 The initial pose error was sampled uniformly from the set $[(-2$m, $2$m$)$, $(-2$m, $2$m$)$, $(-0.2$radians, $0.2$radians$)]$ to get a set of $1000$ initial conditions.
 Simulations were conducted for each algorithm, for each of the four paths in Figure~\ref{fig:ref-traj}, for each of these $1000$ initial conditions.

 Figure~\ref{fig:N-sim} depicts the number of events for paths $1$ to $4$ in the transient and steady state period for ETC and ETPC.
-We compare the median values to quantify improvements.
-It is observed that the median of $N_s$ for ETPC shown in Figure~\ref{fig:N-sim} is reduced by $70.3$\%, $62.7$\%, $67.3$\% and $77$\% in comparison to median of $N_s$ for ETC for paths $1$ to $4$ respectively.
-Similarly, the median of $N_t$ for ETPC is reduced by $38.1$\%, $38.9$\%, $22.8$\% and $38.9$\% in comparison to median of $N_t$ for ETC for paths $1$ to $4$, respectively.

-In all cases, the third quartile for ETPC is much lower than even the first quartile for ETC. Thus, we can say that the our algorithm requires far fewer number of events than ETC.
+It is observed that the median of $N_t$ for ETPC is reduced by $38.1$\%, $38.9$\%, $22.8$\% and $38.9$\% in comparison to median of $N_t$ for ETC for paths $1$ to $4$, respectively.
+Similarly, the median of $N_s$ for ETPC shown in Figure~\ref{fig:N-sim} is reduced by $70.3$\%, $62.7$\%, $67.3$\% and $77$\% in comparison to median of $N_s$ for ETC for paths $1$ to $4$, respectively.
+The third quartile of $N_s$ for all paths is much lower with ETPC than even the first quartile with ETC. Thus, we can say that our algorithm requires far fewer number of events than ETC in steady state and also, to a lesser extent, during the transient period.

-Figure~\ref{fig:bounds-sim} shows the ultimate bound of $V$ for TTC$1$ and TTC$2$ algorithms for all the paths.
-The ultimate bound of $V$ for ETC and ETPC is within numerical tolerance of $\epsilon^2$ bound.
-The TTC1 and TTC2 algorithms often give an ultimate bound in the order of hundreds.
+Figure~\ref{fig:bounds-sim} shows the UU bound of $V$ for TTC$1$ and TTC$2$ algorithms for all the paths.
+The UU bound of $V$ for ETC and ETPC is within numerical tolerance of $\epsilon^2$ bound.
+TTC1 and TTC2 algorithms often give a UU bound in the order of hundreds.
 Thus, we can conclude that the tracking performance with ETC or ETPC is significantly better than that of TTC with comparable frequency of transmissions.